Ri plasmid

 The root inducing (Ri) -plasmid of Rhizobium rhizogenes (formerly Agrobacterium rhizogenes) is a plasmid capable of undergoing horizontal gene transfer of its transfer DNA (T-DNA), upon contact with a plant host.
-The T-DNA of the Ri-plasmid affects the plant host in such a way, that gene expression is altered, especially in regard to phytohormonal balances, metabolism and certain phenotypical characteristics.
+The T-DNA of the Ri-plasmid affects the plant host by modifying organ differentiation patterns, enhancing cell division, and making the abnormal tissue produce opines to feed the bacterium.
+The genes responsible for the two former activities have been described as oncogenes.